 After surveying the porch and getting a vision for what we wanted the end product to look like, it was time to go get some furniture.
 I didn’t realize this, but evidently August is the best time of year to get patio furniture, b/c everything is on sale!
 We checked out Target, Bed, Bath, and Beyond, Pier 1, World Market, and Home Depot, but ended up getting some fantabulous deals at Lowe’s.
 I found 4 wrought iron chairs as well as a table, and 4 tan patio chairs (they were only $12.50!!!)

 After Beth helped me figure out the things I liked and didn’t like about the porch area, and we decided to make some drastic changes.
 For starters, we took all the screens OFF completely.
 It is now merely a “covered” porch.
 Secondly, we totally destroyed the bar area, which used to have a cute screen that flipped up with the idea that folks on the screened-in side could hi-five folks on the back porch side, but functionally, it wasn’t much more than a bunch of rotten wood.
+And for anyone reading this, all of this would require a good junk disposal service like Southern Rubbish Junk Removal to effectively clear the rubble and make the place presentable.
 That took a lot of hard work, let me tell you.
 I would bet my paycheck that we took out close to 100 screws a piece – ALL by hand, many of them being bent or rusty.
 When we finished, we had a nice open space, connecting both porches, making if feel like one giant porch!

 At this point we began putting furniture together and hosing off the 3 inch layer of pollen from the tile floor.
 We managed to make a mess of catastrophic proportions that I’m still trying to figure out the best way to get to the dump – but at least we moved it all to the side of the house so its not in plain view anymore!
 Our grand finale was the most brilliant idea of all – we took the vertical rail pieces from the demolished bar area and fit them in to the empty slots where the two doors used to be – unless you knew otherwise, it would look like it was made that way!